 The Date of Board of Director's meeting The Important Resolutions (Securities and Exchange Act- Acticle 14, paragraph 3) The opinions of independent directors 1 The Distribution of 2020 Employee and Director remuneration.
-No opinion 2 2020 Consolidated Financial Statements and Annual Report.
-No opinion 3 Annual Earnings Distributions for the year 2020.
+No opinion 2 2 2020 Consolidated Financial Statements and Annual Report.
+3 Annual Earnings Distributions for the year 2020.
 No opinion 4 The 2020 Statements of Internal Control System.
 No opinion - The assessment of the Independence and the 2021 annual remuneration No opinion 2021/03/22 5 of Certified Public Accountant.
 2021/03/22 6 The Amendment of "Rules and Procedures of Shareholders' Meetings".
 No opinion 7 The proposal of increase share capital by issuing ordinary shares and the No opinion / 2nd Non-Guaranteed Convertible Corporate Bond in Taiwan R.O.C.
 8 2021 Annual Shareholders' meeting.
-No opinion The c ompany's handling of independent directors' opinions: Not applicable.
-Resol ution result: All the present directors and independent directors passed with out objection.
+No opinion The c Resolution result: All the present directors and independent directors passed without objection.
 1 The amendments of increase share capital by issuing ordinary shares and No opinion 2021/05/10 the 2nd Non-Guaranteed Convertible Corporate Bond in Taiwan R.O.C.
 2021/03/10 2 A securities underwriter to assist in compliance with the relevant laws and No opinion regulations of the Republic of China Securities.